This post provides seven ways to get tickets to the Statue of Liberty, including pedestal and crown tickets as well as

-Some hop-on-hop-off bus tour and boat tour companies that offer combination tickets which include admission to the Statue of Liberty.
+Some hop-on-hop-off bus tour and boat tour companies offer combination tickets which include admission to the Statue of Liberty.

-Thankfully, there is at least one combo package which includes pedestal access to the landmark.
+Thankfully, there is at least one combo package that includes pedestal access to the landmark.

 Check our Bus/Boat Tour combo ticket page for more details.

 NOTE: There are many boats that cruise around the Statue of Liberty but do not stop there.
 This is also an option for you.

 All tickets to the Station of Liberty include free audio tours of both Liberty and Ellis Islands.

 However, there are also guided tours of the Statue of Liberty actually include admission in the price of the tour.

 These tours usually include pedestal tickets and all tickets are timed entry.
 Most take place first thing in the morning but there are a few afternoon options.

 If you want to learn something about this historic monument, a guided tour could be the perfect way to get tickets.